Jon Bowden

 Jonathan Lee Bowden (born 21 January 1963) is an English former footballer.
 A midfielder, he played 405 league games in a 14-year career in the Football League.

 He began his career with Oldham Athletic before he joined Port Vale for £5,000 in September 1985.
-He helped the "Valiants" to promotion out of the Fourth Division in 1985–86, before he was sold on to Wrexham for £12,500 in April 1987.
+He helped the "Valiants" to promotion out of the Fourth Division in 1985–86, before he was sold to Wrexham for £12,500 in April 1987.
 He played for Wrexham in the Welsh Cup final in 1991 before moving on to Rochdale.
 He was forced into retirement due to an Achilles injury and has since become a physiotherapist.